How the Lions’ Thanksgiving Game Became One of the NFL’s Longest-Standing Traditions

 Despite the outcome, Richards regarded the game as a success, and the Lions hosted a Thanksgiving game against the Bears again the following year, this time winning 14-2.
 Since then, Detroit has hosted a Thanksgiving game every year, with the exception of a six-season gap from 1939 to 1944 due to World War II.

-Hosting hasn’t always translated to wins: the Lions are 37-40-2 overall on Thanksgiving, with their last win coming in 2016, when Detroit knocked off the Minnesota Vikings 16-13 at Ford Field.
-This year, the Lions will host the Bears in a rematch of their inaugural game 85 years ago, while the Cowboys — who began hosting their Thanksgiving game in 1966 — welcome the Buffalo Bills to Dallas and the Atlanta Falcons take on the New Orleans Saints in the NFL’s newest Turkey Day tradition: the always forgettable night game that everyone watches through a tryptophan-induced haze.
+Hosting hasn’t always translated to wins: the Lions are 37-42-2 overall on Thanksgiving, with their last win coming in 2016, when Detroit knocked off the Minnesota Vikings 16-13 at Ford Field.
+This year, the Lions will host the Bears in a rematch of their inaugural game 87 years ago, while the Cowboys — who began hosting their Thanksgiving game in 1966 — welcome the Las Vegas Raiders to Dallas.
+To wrap things up, the Buffalo Bills will take on the Saints in New Orleans in the NFL’s latest Turkey Day tradition: the always forgettable night game that everyone watches through a tryptophan-induced haze.